gregalletti/CTF_writeups/EESTech2021/README.md

 ## Cryptography
 ### Once upon a time 1
+Very trivial challenge. wcrx_{kl_hlfhlv_Silkvwfitzex_dv} is clearly "encoded" with Caesar algorithm, so just decrypt it in some way.
+**flag_{tu_quoque_Bruteforcing_me}**

 ### Once upon a time 2
+Again another trivial challenge, the main issue was to get the used algorithm.
+An easy answer is Vigenerè, which is easily bruteforceable, but some online tools would mess this up.
+A huge hint was given in the challenge description, saying "remember that in cryptography patience is key".

+With no surprise, decrypting with key = PATIENCE gives the flag: **flag_{this_was_too_easy_to_decrypt!}**

 ### Hashception
 The challenge starts with a file containing bunch of alphanumerical strings, and 4 strings that were the first 4 strings in the file; the challenge name also states "Blake" which could refer to an hashing algorithm, interesting.